superflytnt/udi-wled-poly/README.md

 - **Multi-device support** — Control unlimited WLED devices from a single nodeserver
 - **Auto-Discovery** — Parallel network scan finds all WLED devices in seconds
 - **Manual Configuration** — Add devices by name and IP address
-- **Real-time Status** — See power, brightness, effect, palette, and preset status
+- **Real-time Status** — See power, brightness, effect, palette, preset, and more
+- **Controller Dashboard** — View online count, devices on, and total LED count

 ### WLED Control
 | Feature | Description |